xmeng18/algo-implementations/README.md

 I implemented several algorithms with Python and R, some of them are about financial engineering and some of them are about computer science

+Recently, I am implementing the algothrims about machine learning introduced by Andrew Ng